html5rocks/updates.html5rocks.com.new/_posts/2015-04-09-DOM-attributes-now-on-the-prototype-chain.md

 false
 {% endhighlight %}

 This now means if you want to see if `isContentEditable` is available on the element you will have follow the prototype chain on the DOM Object instance.
-For example HTMLDivElement inherits from HTMLElement which defines the `isContentEditable` attibute.
+For example HTMLDivElement inherits from HTMLElement which defines the `isContentEditable` attribute.

 {% highlight javascript %}
 > div.__proto__.__proto__.__proto__.hasOwnProperty("isContentEditable");